 An example of a workflow is shown below.
-It includes setting up of the workspace, building up of a model followed by its parameterization, setting up of views and simulation run.
-The model is analyzed after a successful run and might be re-run or re-parametrized based on the results analysis.
+It includes setting up the workspace, building up a model followed by its parameterization, setting up views and simulations run.
+The model is analyzed after a successful run and might be re-run or re-parametrized based on the analysis of the results.
 The final results can be shared externally.

 By convention, resources are stored in a separate sub-folder named Resources.